k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

     d. **Show Import Item Only** - displays imported items only.\
     e. **Show All Items** - displays all items in the Project Tree.

-4. Click on **Import & Close** (bottom-right corner) to confirm the Import process or to close the window for canceling it.
+4. Click on **Import & Close** (bottom-right corner) to confirm the Import process and to close Import tab.
-5. A confirmation window opens, asking whether you want to:
+5. A confirmation window opens, asking whether you want to either:

     a.
 Overwrite the specific file.\
     b.
 Overwrite all the conflicting files in the import package.\